 Sleeping Together Without Worrying About Weight Limits

 If you prefer to sleep with your toddler, there are safer ways than going into the crib yourself.
-My one year old sleeps in his own room but from time to time we climb in together with him to sleep.
+My one-year-old sleeps in his room, but we climb in together with him to sleep from time to time.
 We could do this because his mattress is on the floor, we have plenty of room and space to sleep together safely.
-We got rid of his crib when he was a year old because we were afraid that he will climb out of his crib and fall down.
+We got rid of his crib when he was a year old because we were afraid he would climb out of his crib and fall.
 This is how his sleeping place looks like.

-I found this method the best, there’s no danger of breaking the crib and injuring ourselves and our baby, there’s plenty of room for him to roll around and space is enough for an adult to sleep comfortably.
-The mattress we use is the same crib mattress, we just buy two of it to make a bigger surface area, you can buy as many mattresses as you want and freely customize how big the area your baby should be sleeping in, I cannot find any fault with this!
+I found this method the best, and there’s no danger of breaking the crib and injuring ourselves and our baby, there’s plenty of room for him to roll around, and space is enough for an adult to sleep comfortably.
+The mattress we use is the same crib mattress, and we buy two of it to make a bigger surface area, you can buy as many mattresses as you want and freely customize how big the area your baby should be sleeping in.
+I cannot find any fault with this!

 Try not to get round cribs or cribs that are too small, your newborn will outgrow it very quickly and you’ll need to spend money on another crib.
 An example below, the baby is going to outgrow this crib within a year.